pdjr-signalk/pdjr-skplugin-renotifier/README.md

 ![Plugin configuration screen](readme/screenshot.png)

 The _Active_ checkbox tells the Signal K Node server whether or not to run the
-plugin: on first execution you should check this option, then review and amend the configuration options discussed below before clicking the _Submit_ button to save any changes and start the plugin.
+plugin: on first execution you should check this, before reviewing and amending the configuration options discussed below.
+Changes you make will only be saved and applied when you finally click the _Submit_ button.

 The plugin configuration pane has two sections:  a list of notification trigger paths and a (normally closed) list of notification scripts.